 When you made the vow of “til death do us part,” you probably believed it would be forever.
-We all hope marriage lasts, but marriage can dissolve for many reasons.
-When it does come time to separate and divorce, you need a skilled divorce attorney on your side.
+We all hope marriage lasts, but marriage can end for many reasons.
+When it does come time to divorce, you need a skilled divorce attorney on your side.

 Divorce can be an emotional and stressful journey for all parties involved.
 The legal process is complex and difficult to navigate, especially if minor children are involved.
-A good Galveston County divorce lawyer will help you through this challenging process, advocate for your best interests, and help you reach a favorable settlement.
+An experienced divorce attorney will help you through this challenging process, advocate for your best interests, and help you reach a favorable settlement.

 The Stout Law Firm, PLLC, is a results-oriented firm practicing only family law.
-Our attorneys have practiced family law for decades and have assisted hundreds of clients.
-Let our Galveston divorce attorneys help you through your divorce.
-We can assess your case, explain your legal options, and fight to protect your family and financial rights.
+Our attorneys have practiced family law for decades and have assisted hundreds of clients in Houston, Galveston, and the surrounding areas.
+Let our family law attorneys help you through your divorce.
+We can assess your case, explain your legal options, and fight to protect your parental and financial rights.

 Residency Requirements

 There are residency requirements for filing a divorce petition in Texas.
-You can file the divorce petition in the county you live in or the county your spouse lives in as long as the following requirements are met:
+You can file for divorce in the county where either your or your spouse lives, as long as the following requirements are met at the time of filing:

-• You lived in that county for at least the last 90 days, and
+• You or your spouse have lived in that county for at least the last 90 days, and

-• You have lived in Texas for at least the last 6 months.
+• You or your spouse have lived in Texas for at least the last 6 months.

-If you are not sure if you or your spouse satisfy the residency requirements, you can consult with a divorce attorney.
+If you are not sure if you or your spouse satisfy the residency requirements, you should consult with a family law attorney.
 The attorney can review the facts of your situation and help you determine if you meet the requirements.

 Grounds for Divorce